 There were a few things I did at the time to help me keep warm while saving money.
 This included the obvious, such as piling on a lot of clothes and getting some room heaters in.
 But, looking back, there were several things that I missed out on.
 Had I known more about insulation and ways to keep heat in rather than out, I am sure I would have been warmer, and happier too!

-So if you in that position now and need some toasty advice.
+So, if you are in that position now, and need some toasty advice.
 Here are 25 tips to get you feeling warm and cosy right now without having to spend a tonne of money.

 Here are 9 tips to help your house retain heat.